 427. CONTEMPORARY SPANISH AND LATIN AMERICAN POETRY 3 cr.
 Study of representative poetry in Spain and Latin America since 1900.

 430. CONTEMPORARY MEXICAN LITERATURE 3 cr.
-Exploration of the major trends in Mexican fiction of the 20th and 21stcenturies.
-Selections from Carlos Fuentes, Sabina Berman, Octavio Paz, Juan Rulfo, Angeles Mastretta, and others.
+Exploration of major trends in Mexican fiction, film, and music of the 20th and 21st centuries with special focus on post-revolutionary national identity, marginality, gender, migration, and drug wars.

 434. DRAMA OF THE GOLDEN AGE 3 cr.
 Development of the Spanish comedia in the cultural context of the Renaissance and Baroque periods.